 Angler Recognition Program: minimum 10 inches

 Fishing Tips: Brook Trout are aggressive feeders eating insects, crayfish, salamanders, and other fish.
 Food is typically in short supply in headwater streams so Brook Trout rely heavily on prey that falls into the stream (e.g., ants, caterpillars, inchworms).

-Rainbows were originally introduced into Tennessee in the late 1880s when logging practices destroyed native Brook Trout habitat.
+Rainbows were originally introduced into Tennessee in the late 1880s when logging practices destroyed native Brook Trout's habitat.

 Identification: Body olive to silver in color.
-Small black spots throughout the body that extend into the bottom of the tail.
-Pink streak along middle of the body.
+Small black spots throughout the body extend into the bottom of the tail.
+Pink streak along the middle of the body.